Is Exercise Safe during Pregnancy? Physical Activity when Pregnant

 No. While I am a strong advocate for exercising when pregnant; not all women can participate in physical activity due to a medical condition.
 What every pregnant mama needs to do before starting a prenatal fitness program is to get medical clearance from their doctor.

-In this post, I tackle the important question: "Is Physical Activity Safe For All Pregnant Women?"
+I tackle the important question: "Is Physical Activity Safe For All Pregnant Women?"
 Many expectant mothers wonder about the safety of exercising during pregnancy, and we provide valuable information and expert advice to help you make informed decisions about staying active while expecting.

 Are you wondering if physical activity is safe for all pregnant women?